-Defamation of character is a term that is used to describe when false statement is written or spoken about an individual with the intent of harming or slandering their reputation.
-Unfortunately, defamation of character claims are extremely difficult to be proven in the court of law despite the fact that they are illegal.
-Any lawyer will tell you that as long as the truth is on your side anything is possible.
+Defamation of character is a term that is used to describe when a false statement is written or spoken about an individual with the intent of harming their reputation.
+Unfortunately, defamation of character claims are extremely difficult to prove in the court of law despite the fact that they are illegal.
+However, any lawyer will tell you that as long as the truth is on your side, anything is possible.

 What Do You Have To Prove?

-There are two things that you have to prove to be true in order to win a case of defamation of character in the court of law.
+There are two things you have to prove to be true in order to win a case of defamation of character in the court of law.
 First of all, you have to prove without a doubt that what was said or written about you is not true.
-Once you have proved that the statement is in fact false, you have to prove that the other person said the false statement with the intent of causing you some form of harm.
+Once you have proved that the statement is, in fact, false you have to prove that the other person said the false statement with the intent of causing you some form of harm.

 The Final Step

-In order to win the claim, you are going to need to prove that the false statement has always ruined your reputation.
-If you are a business owner, for example, you would need to prove how the statement has had a devastating impact on your business.
-The unfortunate truth is that this does mean you will have to wait for the false statement to cause problems in order for the court to take action against them.
+In order to win the claim, you are going to need to prove that the false statement has ruined your reputation.
+If you are a business owner, for example, you would need to prove how the statement has had a devastating impact on your business (i.e. significant loss of revenue).
+Unfortunately, this means you must wait for the false statement to cause problems in order for the court to take action against them.